brwnj/covviz/README.md

 coverage-based anomalies.
 The aim is to highlight regions of significant (passing the user's z-score threshold) and sustained (beyond user specified distance) deviation from the majority of samples.
-Significance is determined using z-scores (`--zthreshold`) for all samples at all points, but in order to be highlighted, points must be significant consecutively throughout a user specified distance (`--distancethreshold`).
+Significance is determined using z-scores (`--zthreshold`) for all samples at all points using median absolute deviation, but in order to be highlighted, points must be significant consecutively throughout a user specified distance (`--distancethreshold`).

 # Usage